 Carolina Stories: G-Man: The Rise and Fall of Melvin Purvis

-Melvin Horace Purvis, to many people today, the name means nothing.
+The name, Melvin Horace Purvis, to many people today, means nothing.
 But it was not so long ago that Purvis was a household name, and over 260,000 boys and girls were digging through boxes of Post Toasties breakfast cereal to get their very own decoder rings and Junior G-Man badges.
 Purvis, the Timmonsville native with the unassuming name, skyrocketed to such fame in the 1930s as leader of the FBI team that took down some of the biggest gangsters of his day, including John Dillinger, Baby Face Nelson and Pretty Boy Floyd.
-His death in 1960 from a gun shot to the head is still shrouded in mystery.
+His death in 1960 from a gunshot to the head is still shrouded in mystery.
 Was it a suicide, as first reported?
-Was it an accidential shooting?
-Or was there something more sinister behind it.
+Was it an accidental shooting?
+Or was there something more sinister behind it?